metamn/beat/code/pages/web-trends-september-2016/web-trends-september-2016.md

 ## Scroll hijacking

-The best we can have still no support from browser vendors.
+The best we can have &mdash;  yet no support from browser vendors.
 Customizing website scrolling should be feature of the browser not something banned.

 Right now it is very difficult to make it work across devices, so *kudos* to all who executed well.